Dynamedia/oc-posts-plugin/oc-details.md

 and organizations of any size.
 Advanced permissions and user roles can be granted so that site owners have full control of the website while allowing for other users to simply login and write.
-Other users might be granted editorial or management permission, but however you choose to allocate permission, you can be confident that your users have all the privileges they need and none they don't.
+Other users might be granted editorial or management permission, but however you choose to allocate permissions, you can be confident that your users have all the privileges they need and none they don't.

 ## Grouping Posts